 What if there is a serious breach of the agreement?

 However, there may be situations where it is not practical or appropriate for you to use the Tribunal procedure.
 This usually happens where the occupier has committed a serious breach of their agreement, for instance where there are substantial pitch fee arrears, where an occupier’s home is in serious disrepair, or where a resident is persistently behaving in an unacceptable way.

 The law rightly grants residents a good deal of protection to ensure that an eviction will only be granted in appropriate cases.
-The first step is for a clear breach notice to be prepared and served on the occupier, explaining the nature of the breach of the agreement and giving the occupier a final period of time to put it right.
-It is vital that a clear notice is served, as without this any application to terminate the agreement will fail.
+The first step is to serve a breach notice on the occupier, explaining the nature of the breach of the agreement and giving the occupier a reasonable period of time within which to put it right.
+Often a resident will comply with the notice, which will avoid the need for any further action having to be taken.

-If the breach notice does not resolve the problem, then the next step for the park owner is to apply to the Court or Tribunal to seek an Order to terminate the occupation agreement and for possession of the pitch.
-Again, the application must clearly set out why possession is being sought and why the agreement should be terminated.
-It is important to note that even if the breach is proved that does not automatically mean that a possession order will be made – the Court must also be satisfied that it is reasonable in all the circumstances to terminate the agreement and order possession.
+Bear in mind that even if the Court is satisfied that the occupier has breached the agreement that does not automatically mean that a possession order will be made – the Court must also be satisfied that it is reasonable in all the circumstances to terminate the agreement and order possession.

 Contact our experts today

-To speak to one of our park and residential homes solicitors please call us today on 03456 381381 or email firstname.lastname@example.org.
+To speak to one of our specialist park home solicitors please call us today on 03456 381381 or email firstname.lastname@example.org.